Think globally, act globally!

 Author Bio

 Jorge Romero-Lozano, PE, LEED AP, PMP, is Greening Projects’ Executive Director and Founder.
-As a licensed civil engineer with a passion for planning, designing, and building green spaces, he provides both the technical expertise, as well as the passion for envisioning potential green paces as well as supporting neighborhoods, individuals, and other professionals who wish to improve their environments and engage their communities.
+As a licensed civil engineer with a passion for planning, designing, and building green spaces, he provides both technical expertise and the vision to envision potential green spaces and support neighborhoods, individuals, and other professionals who wish to improve their environments and engage their communities.